 Upon completing this course, learners will be able to:

 1Evaluate assessment data and implement a plan of care using evidence-based strategies specific to the neonate.

-2Demonstrate knowledge of common conditions experienced by acutely ill neonatal patients.
+2Demonstrate knowledge of common conditions experienced by neonatal patients.

 3Evaluate the effectiveness of the plan of care for critically ill neonatal patients.

 Accreditation and Disclosures

 In support of improving patient care, Children’s Hospital Association is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE) and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Learners must complete the post-test and CNE or CRCE evaluation associated with each lesson to be awarded contact hours.